stein-bmcc/eleventy-personal-site-tasiamiller/_site/ainima.md

      AINIMA ANIME STREAMING SITE CONCEPT
   </h1>
   <p>
-      For this assignment I was tasked with designing a Figma prototype for a responsive streaming website layout.
+    For this assignment, I was tasked with designing a Figma prototype for a responsive streaming website layout.
 I took inspiration from streaming sites I already use such as Viki, Netflix, and Crunchyroll.
-I chose to focus on an anime streaming site because there is not one that has access to every anime out there and I would Ainima to represent that so you would not need 4000 subscriptions just to watch every show you wanted to see.
+I chose to focus on an anime streaming site because there is not one that has access to every anime out there and I wish for Ainima to represent that so you would not need 4000 subscriptions just to watch every show you wanted to see.
 As for the name, I combined Ai or 愛, is a Japanese word for love, with Anime: Ai(Love) + Anime = Ainima - a tribute to my love for the anime genre.
   </p>
   </section>
   <section class="project-img">